openebs/dynamic-localpv-provisioner/docs/installation/platforms/microk8s.md

 ## Using the OpenEBS Addon

 MicroK8s (v1.21 onwards) ships with an OpenEBS Addon which deploys LocalPV, cStor and Jiva storage engine control-plane components.
-Enable the plugin to enable the Dynamic-LocalPV-Provisioner
+Enable the addon using the following command:
 ```console
 $ microk8s enable openebs
 ```